grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

     instance_limits:
       max_inflight_push_requests: <int>
   ```
-- When configured the via the CLI flag or in the config these changes are applied with a distributor restart.
+- These changes are applied with a distributor restart.
 - The configured limit can be queried via `cortex_distributor_instance_limits{limit="max_inflight_push_requests"})`

 How to **fix**: